nuagenetworks/vspkdoc/_sources/v6/nudomain.rst.txt

 - ``associated_underlay_id``: The ID of the Underlay entity to which this L3 Domain is associated.

-- ``stretched``: Indicates whether this domain is streched,if so remote VM resolutions will be allowed
+- ``stretched``: Indicates whether this domain is stretched, if so, remote VM resolutions will be allowed

 - ``multicast``: multicast is enum that indicates multicast policy on domain.
 Possible values are ENABLED ,DISABLED  and INHERITED Possible values are INHERITED, ENABLED, DISABLED, .